What is construction equipment procurement software?

 - Basis-of-design tracking across specifications

-- Vendor/supplier network with product line mapping
+- Rep/OEM network with line card and catalog mapping

 - Addenda tracking and automatic re-extraction when docs change